SoundCloud For Artists: Prices, Costs, Royalties & Hidden Fees

 SoundCloud’s Monthly Plans

-For a flat fee of $2.50 per month, SoundCloud will send your music to streaming platforms like Spotify and allow you to enable monetization on the tracks you have on SoundCloud itself.
+For a flat fee of $3.25 per month (on yearly billing), SoundCloud will send your music to streaming platforms like Spotify and allow you to enable monetization on the tracks you have on SoundCloud itself.

-SoundCloud Next Plus will cost you $30 per year.
+SoundCloud Artist will cost you $39 per year.

 So yes, like in my previous article about the Distrokid and Tunecore unlimited plans; SoundCloud also has one.